African Queen Mother: The history of an iconic sculpture on TSU’s campus

 Written by Amber Land on February 1, 2023

 By Amber Land

-Some see it as a fountain—others view it as a landmark for campus directions; however, the 12-foot sculpture is more than that and dates back to early stories passed down through centuries in African culture.
+Many view it as a large fountain or a landmark for campus directions.
+However, the 12-foot sculpture has historical significance and dates back to early folktales passed down through centuries in African culture.

 The sculpture showcases a portion of Black history lost during slavery and symbolizes the triumphant journey of TSU.
 It highlights the early pioneers and supporters who made way for the next generation of artists.

 Carroll Harris Simms, a TSU professor for 37 years, created African Queen Mother in 1968.

 “I never knew the story behind it,” Josh Morlock said, a sophomore at TSU.
 “It’s pretty cool knowing that a TSU professor designed it,” he said with excitement in his voice.

 Simms was not only a gifted sculptor but a passionate educator.
 He is credited with helping to build the TSU art department from the ground up.

 “He was one of the founding professors of the art department,” University Museum Public Relations and Graphics Design Representative Bonita Cutliff said.
 “He and John Biggers literally built that place brick by brick.”

 His colleague John Biggers also inspired the idea for the African Queen Mother sculpture after sharing a powerful story with Simms from a visit to Ghana.
 Simms shared the detail in the book Black Art in Houston: The Texas Southern University Experience.